arielherself/espresso/README.raw.md

 ![The Economist](menubar.png)

-# <p align="center">The world in brief 2022-11-08</p>
+# <p align="center">The world in brief 2022-11-09</p>

 ## <p align="center">Catch up quickly on the global stories that matter</p>

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-Millions of Americans are voting on<strong> midterms</strong> election day, which will see hundreds of races for the Senate and House of Representatives decided.
+Millions of <strong>Americans</strong> are voting on <strong>midterms</strong> election day, which will see [hundreds of races](https://www.economist.com/united-states/2022/11/07/why-a-republican-ripple-is-more-likely-than-a-red-wave) for the Senate and House of Representatives decided.
 Most results will be announced on Tuesday night.
-As if it were 2020 again, <strong>Joe Biden </strong>and <strong>Donald Trump</strong> took to the hustings hours[ before the midterms’ finale](https://www.economist.com/united-states/2022/11/08/the-eight-races-to-watch-as-americans-votes-are-tallied) to blast one another’s parties.
-Mr Biden warned voters that a Republican victory (more or less[ expected](https://www.economist.com/graphic-detail/2022/11/04/our-midterm-predictions-point-to-major-gains-for-the-republicans)) will weaken the country’s[ democratic institutions](https://www.economist.com/united-states/2022/11/06/whats-at-stake-in-the-midterm-elections).
-Mr Trump promised to make a big announcement on November 15th, presumably that he will stand again in 2024.
+As if it were 2020 again, <strong>Joe Biden</strong> and <strong>Donald Trump</strong> took to the hustings hours before the midterms’ finale to blast one another’s parties.
+Republicans appear set to take the House, but the race for the Senate is [very close](https://www.economist.com/interactive/us-midterms-2022/forecast/senate).

 A group of experts established by the UN told delegates at <strong>COP27</strong> that there must be stricter rules to stop companies being dishonest about their climate action.
 António Guterres, the UN’s secretary-general, criticised the “rank deception” of fossil-fuel companies which have promised to slash their <strong>emissions</strong> yet use loopholes such as carbon offsetting to continue to invest in new production of oil, coal and gas.